omergunaydin/omergunaydin/README.md

 # 💫 About Me:
+Hi!
+I'm Ömer from Turkey.
+I do content on Design and Development. Ömer is a Anroid Developer with 5+ years of experience in Native Andro,d Apps.
+He has been creating reliable, scalable, high-performance mobile applications.
+I'am a Flutter developer with a relentless curiosity in technology, design, and business.
 - 🔭 I’m currently working on Flutter <br>
 - 🌱 I’m currently learning Flutter & Dart